g3rv4/GetMoarFediverse/README.md

 1,16,31,46 * * * * /usr/local/bin/docker-compose -f /path/to/GetMoarFediverse/docker-compose.yml run --rm importdata > /path/to/GetMoarFediverse/cron.log 2>&1
 ```

-### What about Windows?
+### What about Docker on Windows?

-You can run it on Docker on Windows, and set up a scheduled task.
+I'd recommend you use the executable... but if you really want to, you can run it on Docker on Windows and set up a scheduled task.
 You can watch [this demo by Jeff Lindborg](https://www.youtube.com/watch?v=v73ZKtP0rzE).

 I could package it as an installer, and that would remove the need of Docker... would you be interested in that?
 Open an issue :)